We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Certain information is exempt from disclosure.
 Should any or all of the information you have requested be exempt, we will tell you which exemption(s) have been applied and why.

-If you are not satisfied you can contact our complaints team with the response you receive.
-You have the right to request that we review the decision and, should you remain dissatisfied, you can appeal to the Information Commissioner.
+If you are not satisfied with the response you receive, you have the right to request an internal review.
+We have a formal internal review process for dealing with appeals or complaints in connection with requests under the Freedom of Information Act 2000.
+If you remain dissatisfied, you can appeal to the Information Commissioner.

 The Environmental Information Regulations 2004